raspberrypilearning/shakespearean-insult-generator/worksheet.md

     word_a = random.choice(list_a)
   ```

 1. Still writing your code *inside the function*, use *concatenation* (a `+` symbol) to join the three words together, along with some spaces.
-The `+` is like the programmer's glue - it joins things together.
+The `+` is like the programmer's glue - it joins **strings** together.
 The first part has been done for you here, but you need to finish it off:

   ```python
   insult = "You " + word_a + " "